sihyunp1/d2mr-assessment-sihyun1/01_data-cleaning/01_cleaning-level-1/assessment.md

         -   [ ] Objective attempt
         -   [X] Unique objective attempt
-        -   [ ] Objective met
+        -   [X] Objective met
-        -   Grader comments:
+        -   Grader comments: Good to see you've tried specific parameters when reading the data like `trim_ws = FALSE`.

 10. Use `dplyr` and `tidyr` functions to transform data